swiftlang/swift-evolution/proposals/NNNN-default-generic-arguments.md

 ## Proposed Solution

-Allow setting default types to generic arguments in type declarations.
+Allow setting default types to generic arguments in type and function declarations.
 This proposal suggests syntax inspired by default values of function arguments.

-### Type Declaration
+### Declaration

 Default generic type specialisation would follow generic argument declaration, separated by the equality sign: